 I think that these temple complexes and Angkor Wat, of course, give a good picture of how the culture and architecture of Asia have been shaped over a thousand years.
 I’ve seen them all.

 My plan is to also to see the ruins of Palmyra in Syria.
 By the way, I’ve never thought that I would say something good about the Russian army, but this time I owe them gratitude and respect, because Russia has cleared Palmyra from the dirt, which is officially called ISIS.
 I also wanted to see the great Buddha in Bamiyan in Afghanistan, but unfortunately the Taliban blew it up.

 !
 I cannot say that the whole of Islam is a plague for the cultural heritage of the world, because the Buddhist temple of Borobudur in Indonesia still stands and it does well.
 I also saw Taj Mahal in India, and the ancient cities on the Silk Road in Uzbekistan.
 However, certain forms of Islam are dangerous to the UNESCO’s cultural heritage.

 I think that the Angkor Wat temples are such a great cultural heritage of the world, that everyone regardless of their origin or political views should see them.
 The ancient city of Angkor is also a great adventure that makes us travel in time by 1000 years.
 The city of Angkor is best visited by bike, but I recommend getting on an elephant too, at least for a short while.
 There are places on earth which are unique, very special and timeless, and Angkor Wat is one of them.

-I, as a white patriot, fell glad that White people have contributed to the discovery of those ancient temples and that they actively participate in restoration works.
+I,= as a white patriot was glad that white people have contributed to the discovery of those ancient temples and that they actively participate in restoration works.
 I believe that different races and cultures should help and respect each other, at the same time protecting their own cultures like gold.